Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

 Purpose: Academic and other researchers have limited tools with which to address the current proliferation of predatory and hijacked journals.
 These journals can have negative effects on science, research funding, and the dissemination of information.
-As most predatory and hijacked journals are not error free, this study used ChatGPT, an artificial intelligence technology tool, to conduct an evaluation of journal quality.
+As most predatory and hijacked journals are not error free, this study used ChatGPT, an artificial intelligence (AI) technology tool, to conduct an evaluation of journal quality.
 Methods: Predatory and hijacked journals were analyzed for reliability using ChatGPT, and the reliability of result have been discussed.
 Results: It shows that ChatGPT is an unreliable tool for journal quality evaluation for both hijacked and predatory journals.
-Conclusion: To show how address this gap, an early trial version of Journal Checker Chatbot has been developed and is discussed as an alternative chatbot that can assist researchers in detecting hijacked journals.
+Conclusion: To show how to address this gap, an early trial version of Journal Checker Chatbot has been developed and is discussed as an alternative chatbot that can assist researchers in detecting hijacked journals.

 Ähnliche Arbeiten